 Separability of the arbitration clause principle

-This decision has been criticised for its negative impact on arbitrations with the state, as well as for the basis on which it relied for the admission of the interim measure requested by the Argentine Republic.
+This decision has been criticised for its negative impact on the arbitrations with the state, as well as for the basis on which it relied for the admission of the interim measure requested by the Argentine Republic.

-In the case at hand, the Court of Appeals stated that both companies were specialised in the same activities and endowed with sufficient importance, concluding that the arbitration agreement was valid even if it was part of an adhesion contract.
+In the case at hand, the court of appeals stated that both companies were specialised in the same activities and endowed with sufficient importance, concluding that the arbitration agreement was valid even if it was part of an adhesion contract.

 ii Investor–state disputes